Wise Online - View Week

-This week we focus on trauma, empathy and kindness.
+This week we focus on trauma, empathy and burnout.
 How do you nourish yourself and look after yourself in times of stress or difficulty?
 What self-care techniques do you practice to decompress, regulate and return to your window of tolerance?
-How do you show empathy for others but ensure you don’t take on too much of other peoples energy, stress or trauma?
+How do you show empathy for others but ensure you don’t take on too much of other peoples energy, distress or trauma?

 What is Empathy?